VascoLucas01/XEALTH-Project/guidelines.md

 - The presentation slides must use the aesthetic formatting of the [template slide deck](https://docs.google.com/presentation/d/16LOH5KiIVGq3oJReWa2kVO_VgQZlYG9K4vNXJuJNJdE).

-  - Remember to create your own copy of the template and do not edit the template itself.
+  - Remember to create our own copy of the template and do not edit the template itself.

-- Ensure your timing is no more than 25 minutes long, including some time at the end for questions.
+- Ensure our timing is no more than 25 minutes long, including some time at the end for questions.

 - Present from the final product, deployed site, or official documentation that you produce.